Quick overview

 He may also question the person’s treating doctor or guardian, as the case may be, and may take other appropriate evidence.
 If, after taking evidence, the judge considers that more lenient and less restrictive measures than those proposed would be sufficient, he may decide in the course of the proceedings, in particular, to approve an assistance agreement, to approve representation by a member of the household or to appoint a guardian.

-A petition filed by the person concerned
+The petition filed by the person in question

 Time-limits for limiting legal capacity

 It is not possible today to completely deprive a person of his or her legal capacity.
 The new Civil Code has abolished this possibility and provides that it is possible to limit someone’s legal capacity for a maximum of three years.
 If it is clear that the person’s condition will not improve within this period, the court may restrict the person’s legal capacity for a longer period, but no longer than five years.
-Then it is always necessary to file a new petition and let the court reassess the matter and decide whether and how to let the restriction continue.
+It is then always necessary to file a new petition and let the court reassess the matter and decide whether and how to let the restriction continue.

 Tip: The court may, on the other hand, grant full legal capacity to a minor who has reached the age of 16 and has demonstrated the ability to support himself or herself and to provide for his or her own affairs.
 It does so on the application of the person and with the consent of the minor’s legal representative.
 In other cases, the court shall grant the application if, for serious reasons, it is in the interests of the minor.